Mystaras/DOMjudge-judgehosts-AWS/README_manual.md

 ### S3 bucket
 The template requires an s3 bucket populated with the source code for the judge-hosts [judgehost/](./judgehost/).
 The reason it is not created using the template is the inability to populate it.
-If that becomes an option implement it!!
+TODO: If that becomes an option implement it.
 Create a bucket named `judgehost-src`.
 This can be done by running the bellow cli commands.

 ```bash